TomShacham/shacks/README.md

   - ie if the input has no name then chrome sends just a final boundary and parsing will blow up
 - application/x-www-urlencoded forms // note chrome only sends this if either a) you specify accept-charset on your form or b) you send a response header of content-type "text/html; charset=utf-8"
+- you can only read a body once because it's a stream, so you need to hand it around if you want to re-use it

 ## Open questions